rvillebro/t2pks_module/README.md

 # t2pks_module
-Source of the anstiSMASH module for type II PKS gene cluster analysis.
+Source of the new anstiSMASH module for type II PKS gene cluster analysis.